kitizl/FileSorterPy/README.md

 This was built for automating the process of organizing my video files for [my YouTube channel](www.youtube.com/ThePrimevalVoid).
 I realize this isn't the best script to do the job, but it works.
 Performance improvements might happen in the future when I find free time to update the script.

 This script might be useful to those who probably make their living on daily vlogs or editing daily vlogs, or have a large backlog of footage that needs to be edited into a single vlog.

+## TODO:

+- [ ] Add flags to select the directory that contains the files that need to be sorted
+- [ ] Add helptext